V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – muendo : walking / departure, journey, trip / path of animals / haste, speed, alertness

-– muene / wene : honorary title, nobility, dignity / sir, master, chief, lord, sire
+– muene / wene : honorary title, nobility, dignity, high office / sir, master, chief, lord, sire

 – muenezi : director, manager